 I have made quite a few chicken casseroles in my time.
 They are so versatile as they can be eaten with potatoes and vegetables as a simple and warming dish or topped with some puff pastry for a quick and delicious pie.
 Although a lot of the recipes I have followed in the past have been delicious, they tend to need some forward planning.

 I think there is nothing more annoying than wanting to make a recipe but realising you’re missing a vital ingredient.
-It can’t just be me that writes numerous lists and will still always forget something when you go to the shop?!
-When I was at uni, my housemate and I found a delicious chicken casserole/pie recipe that we would make; but the recipe used creme fraiche which isn’t something I tend to have in my fridge.
-And then once you have used the small amount you need for the recipe, the rest goes to waste as it sits in the fridge because you don’t know what else to do with it.
+A lot of chicken casserole recipes use ingredients like creme fraiche or double cream.
+These aren’t things I tend to have in my fridge.
+Then once you have used the small amount you need for the recipe, the rest goes to waste as it sits in the fridge because you don’t know what else to do with it.

-I decided I wanted to come up with a chicken casserole recipe that was minimum effort and used mainly ingredients I (and other people), tend to already have in their cupboards or fridges.
+I wanted to come up with a chicken casserole recipe that was minimum effort and used mainly ingredients people tend to already have in their cupboards or fridges.
 Obviously you can substitute ingredients still but this recipe will provide you with a deliciously comforting chicken casserole without needing a long shopping list!

 Store Cupboard Slow Cooker Chicken Casserole